cogsec-collaborative/cogsec-collab.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Site Admin
+#role: Site Admin

 # Organizations/Affiliations
 organizations:
-- name: CogSec Collaboration
+- name: Cognitive Security Collaborative
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: This user hosts the mission statement.
-Don't remove me!
+bio: The Cognitive Security Collaborative's mission is to bring together information security researchers, data scientists, and other subject-matter experts in order to create and improve resources for the protection and defense of the cognitive domain.

 # Social/Academic Networking